The 12 Most Popular Psychedelic Drugs

 Salvinorin A, or salvia, is a psychoactive drug that comes from the Salvia divinorum, a plant that’s native to the high mountains of Oaxaca, Mexico.
 Salvia is unique in its chemical structure when compared to other naturally occurring psychedelics.
-Unlike other psychedelics, it’s not an alkaloid, but rather, a terpenoid, which is a broad category of organic chemicals.
+Unlike other psychedelic drugs, it’s not an alkaloid, but rather, a terpenoid, which is a broad category of organic chemicals.

 Saliva is a dissociative which is a class of psychoactive drugs that distorts sight and sound which makes users feel detached from the world around them or even from themselves.
 Hallucinogenic effects can cause trance-like-states, anxiety, and dysphoria.

 Salvinorin A is federally legal in the US, but some states like Florida consider it a controlled substance.

 Phencyclidine, or PCP, is a synthetic drug that also causes dissociative hallucinations.
 PCP was originally synthesized as an anesthetic for medical use.
 Because of its side effects, which can include mania, delirium, and disorientation, use in humans was discontinued in the 1950s.

-Unlike other psychedelics, PCP is considered to be moderately addictive, and there is some threat of developing psychological issues.
+Unlike other psychedelic drugs, PCP is considered to be moderately addictive, and there is some threat of developing psychological issues.

 Ketamine is a precursor to PCP and was synthesized for the same purpose, as an anesthetic for use in surgeries.
 It can cause sedation and memory loss as a side effect and was later restricted to veterinary use.
 Its recreational drug it causes similar effects to PCP and it, too, has a low to moderate addiction potential.

 Dextromethorphan, or DXM, is the one drug on this list that the most people have tried without knowing it.
 DXM is a common active ingredient in a cough suppressing medicines like Vicks, NyQuil, Robitussin, and many others.
 At high doses, it can cause dissociative hallucinogenic effects like PCP or ketamine.
 However, it is less likely to cause addiction or dependence.